BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/13 Search 2D Matrix/Theory.md

 ### Optimal Solution

 - We can further optimize the solution by Treating (not converting) the 1D matrix as a 2D matrix.
-- If we treat it as a 1D sorte array, when we can simply apply binary search and get a better time complexity.
+- If we treat it as a 1D sorted array, when we can simply apply binary search and get a better time complexity.
 - We just need a mapping from an index into it's 2D coordinate

 - **Time Complexity : O(log<sub>2</sub>nxm)**